xiaochiHNU/Virus-Instance-Segmentation-Transformer-Network/README.md

 # Virus-Instance-Segmentation-Transformer-Network

-This repository contains virus dataset and code (Virus-Instance-Segmentation-Transformer-Network) , provided by Hainan university, Chinese Center for Disease Control and Prevention and Huazhong Agricultural University.
+This repository contains virus dataset and code (Virus-Instance-Segmentation-Transformer-Network) , provided by Hainan University, Chinese Center for Disease Control and Prevention and Huazhong Agricultural University.

 **Dataset**